prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/loops.md

   + `Do While ...
 Loop`: Repeat a statement as long as a condition is true.
   + `Do Until ...
 Loop`: Repeat a statement until a condition is true.
   + `For ...
-Next`: Use a built-in counter to repeat a statement a specified number of times.
+Next`: Repeat a statement a specified number of times.
   + `For Each ...
 Next`: Repeat a statement for each object in a collection of objects.

 To programmatically exit from a `Do` loop, use the statement `Exit Do`.
 To programmatically exit from a `For` loop, use the statement `Exit For`.
 To manually exit a loop, for example if you get stuck in an infinite loop, press and hold the "Escape" key to exit the program.